 if (wasmModule) {

-// Load the necessary font file into the virtual file system (VFS)
+// Load font file to virtual file system (VFS)

 // Load the PDF file